leoloso/gatowebsites/content/docs/guides/intro/intro-to-the-voyager-client.md

 ---
 title: Intro to the Voyager client
-metaDesc: Gato GraphQL provides the GraphQL Voyager client to visualize the GraphQL schema interactively.
+description: Gato GraphQL provides the GraphQL Voyager client to visualize the GraphQL schema interactively.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 600
 ---